Shaping Light Using V-Flats with Dani Diamond

 Pro Tip from Dani

 Want to refine the streak even more?
 Adjust the gap between the V-Flats.
 A smaller gap creates a sharper, more defined beam, while a wider opening softens the effect.
-Experiment with positioning to get the perfect look for your shoot!
+Experiment with positioning and shaping light to get the perfect look for your shoot!

 Final Photos